FrameworkComputer/steam-drive-mounter/README.md

 ## Label, auto-mount your dedicated Steam library drive/partition on a second NVMe.

+(A helper script for setting up your **secondary** NMVe drive on Framework Laptop 16 [to use with Steam](https://github.com/FrameworkComputer/dri_prime1-detection/blob/main/README.md#beginner-method-for-ubuntu-lts))

 ### Features:
 - Detects all drives and partitions available.
 - Provides a CLI prompt to select your desired games partition to be used.